 Shading: Solar panels can only produce electricity if they’re receiving direct sunlight.
 Their efficiency is dictated by this fact of science.
 When your solar panels are partially or completely obscured by the shade of a big, beautiful tree, they will not harvest energy for your home.

-Panel Orientation: No two roofs in the Sydney metro area seem to be the same.
-There might be exceptions to this, like the occasional housing development.
-For the most part, each solar system will have a unique design once your installer factors in roof real estate and your household’s energy consumption patterns.
-For more information on energy consumption patterns and how they impact the design of your solar system, you might want to check out this article titled Which Way Should Solar Panels Face in Australia?
+Panel Orientation: No two roofs in the Sydney metro area are the same.
+Of course, there are exceptions to this, like the occasional housing development.
+For the most part, each solar system will have a unique design once your installer factors in roof real estate and your household’s energy use and needs.

 Solar systems with microinverters can be flexible in their design because each panel is operating independently of the others.
-Panels facing different directions perform more efficiently in gathering that sweet solar energy.

 Regardless of the type of system you put up on your roof, having a good installer who knows their business is the biggest safety feature for your home.
 The risk is only an issue in the case of an emergency where the wire is compromised.

 Monitoring the performance of individual panels with microinverters makes it so much easier for technicians to diagnose problems with the solar system.
-It’s much easier for them to arrive on-site, quickly fix any issues, and get your solar system up and running at optimal efficiency again.
+We have a full time service department that can link up with your Enphase Enlighten App and figure out instantly which microinverter is malfunctioning.

-Expansion/Future Proofing: Expanding your solar system down the road, sometimes called “future proofing,” is becoming a real concern for many customers who are shopping for solar.
 It’s a good idea to build the system that best fits your needs at the time you invest in a system.
 These decisions should be made based on the energy consumption patterns of your household at the time you install your system.

 Adding more panels to your system in the future is straightforward with microinverters.
 When each panel operates independently, it’s easy to add a new bank of panels.
 You simply install them on the roof and plug them into the existing system.
-With string inverters, you’ll need to add additional components.
-They’re very challenging to upgrade once installed.
-We’ll get into this in more detail shortly.

-Disadvantages of Solar Microinverters
+What Are the Disadvantages of Solar Microinverters?

-Higher Upfront Cost: Microinverter systems are more expensive upfront.
-Full stop.
-This is the biggest drawback of this type of solar system.
+This is the biggest drawback of this type of solar system with other installers.
 It can range from 20 – 30% higher in some cases than string inverter systems.

-However, it’s important to note that when you are calculating the cost of a solar system, the upfront cost needs to be weighed against the amount of money you’ll be saving on your electricity bills.
+It’s important to note that when you are calculating the cost of a solar system, the upfront cost needs to be weighed against the amount of money you’ll be saving on your electricity bills.
 The solar system you choose will pay for itself in time based on how much you’ll save on electricity by generating it yourself.

 Manufacturer Dependence: The solar industry is evolving very rapidly.
 There’s absolutely no way to predict what the needs of your home, community, or ecosystem will be as we adapt to the current climate crisis.